dderuiter/dnd-website-v3/README.md

 Run `ng build --baseHref="https://davisderuiter.com"` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 If you get a permission error, add `sudo` to the front of the command.

 ## Publish
-Run `ngh --dir=dist/dnd-website-v3` to publish to GitHub pages.
+Run `npx angular-cli-ghpages --dir=dist/dnd-website-v3` to publish to GitHub pages.

 ## Running unit tests